 That’s mixed with sarcasm of course, because remember that the kid was my friend, and I for one made the decision to never go back to the front lines to lose an eye or a testicle for some war of pride—or you could say I never again took part in a bunch of kids simply having a rock fight because of boredom and testosterone.
 Was this a real class war that took place over the pond?
 I’m not quite sure.

-So, as the tougher years hit, the paying for my lunch in pennies, or the year I only got one single new shirt for school, which I washed the day before and it shrank to my bellybutton, having to wear an old Razorback shirt with my filthy Wal-Mart-esc shoes that were called Turntech if I remember correctly, something my old man and I can still laugh about.
-It’s bizarre to reflect and remember how materialistic kids can be, taught this by society, and how much it affects people in their choices.
-But my friends all had new stuff, expensive stuff at that, and plenty of it.
-Even though obviously, I didn’t understand it politically, but a class-system and my subsequent place in it had begun to have some features to it, a face to it I could only see parts of.
-No, we weren’t poor and hungry like many who suffer throughout the world, specifically in America, the richest nation ever to exist and we still have poor folk.
+So, as the tougher years hit, the paying for my lunch in pennies, or the year I only got one single new shirt for school, which I washed the day before and it shrank to my bellybutton, having to wear an old Razorback shirt with my filthy Wal-Mart shoes that were called Turntech if I remember correctly, something my old man and I can still laugh about.
+It’s bizarre to reflect and remember how materialistic kids can be, taught this by society, and how much it affects people in their choices and how they feel about themselves and others.
+M friends always had new stuff, expensive stuff at that, and plenty of it, to the point now where I think back on it and these people had shit tons of money.
+Even though obviously, I didn’t understand it in any real social or political terms, there was this class-system at play, and my subsequent place in it had begun to reveal their features.
+No, we weren’t poor and hungry like many who suffer throughout the world, specifically in America, the richest nation ever to exist and we still somehow have poor folk—and of course the worst parts of the world I can only consider from a distance.
 But when you become friends with kids whose parents can and will buy them what they want, materialistically, your mind naturally catches onto this.
 People have things that you would love to have, new and interesting technology, all the hockey gear you couldn’t afford, new cars and clothes and shoes.
 They’re all material things that for the most part don’t fucking matter in the end, but we like things, humans like to have things.
-Maybe it’s ok to have some things… But luckily, these material things or what-have-you, aren’t the only experiences we have to offer, or wish to receive from one another.
+Luckily, these material things or what-have-you, aren’t the only experiences we have to offer or wish to receive from one another.

 We also want friends and family.
 We need people to love and people to love us back.
 It’s what we do, it’s intensely awesome that we do it.
-Probably a dominant reason why we’re still around for the time-being.
 Actively feeling thankful for loving people and having friends and kids and grandma’s that love you back is a worthy celebration.
 “Kum-baya, moth-a-f*cka, Kum-baya.”

 ‘Tis the season.